austinyu2007/4-bit-cpu-system-verilog/README.md

 ```

 ## Verification
 The CPU was verified using a shared testbench (testbench/testbench.sv) across two separate different designs.
-Most of the design was similar, with the exception of the program/instruction register to test operations:
+Most of the design was similar, with the exception of the program/instruction memory to test operations:
 1. ALU Coverage Test (src/cpu_alu_test.sv) — loads all 11 ALU operations plus HALT into instruction memory.
 Verifies ALU and Halt instructions.
 2. Fibonacci Sequence Program (src/cpu_fibonacci.sv) — a 9-instruction program using LOAD (seed values from RAM), ADD, MOV (register shifting), JMP (looping), STORE (writing the final result back to RAM), and HALT.
 Verifies memory instructions and shows that the CPU can run somewhat complicated programs.